 KPMG chairman Bill Michael contracts coronavirus

-British accounting firm KPMG chairman Bill Michael has tested positive for coronavirus and has been hospitalized, the Financial Times reported https://on.ft.com/2QOyvdS on Friday.
+British accounting firm KPMG's chairman, Bill Michael, has tested positive for the coronavirus and has been hospitalized, the Financial Times reported https://on.ft.com/2QOyvdS on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)